About Child Sex Trafficking

 Under federal law in the United States, anyone engaging in commercial sex acts who is under the age of 18 years old is legally a victim of child sex trafficking.

-Saving Innocence rescues child victims of sex trafficking 24 hours a day – 7 days a week.
+Saving Innocence provides escape from trafficking for child victims of sex trafficking 24 hours a day – 7 days a week.
 Using a highly relational and collaborative approach, we give children on-the-ground help exclusively in the U.S. by utilizing strategic partnerships with law enforcement, social service providers and schools, while mobilizing communities to prevent abuse and increase neighborhood safety.Learn more

 Saving Innocence: Our Core Actions

 Training and educating professionals to recognize and respond to cases of commercial sexual exploitation.